matheuseabra/matheuseabra.github.io/_posts/2020-12-25-react-server-components.md

 Server Components introduce automatic code-splitting treating all normal imports in Client components as possible code-split points.
 They also allow developers to select which component to use much earlier (on the server), allowing the client to fetch it earlier in the rendering process.

-## Do Server components make Next.js SSR obselete?
+## Do Server components make Next.js SSR obsolete?

 Short answer is no. They are quite different.
 Initial adoption of Server Components will actually be experimented with via meta-frameworks such as Next.js as research and experimentation continue.